Getting Started with WordPress

 SAVE DRAFT or PUBLISH YOUR POST

 On your ADD NEW POST page, you will also see the WordPress Publish Module similar to the image on the left.

 Once you type the paragraphs of your NEW POST, you will need to either press the SAVE DRAFT button to save it privately so you can work on it later... or press the PUBLISH button so that your new blog post will be visible for anyone on the internet to see.

-This is a basic WordPress tutorial to help you become comfortable with your WordPress admin section.
+This is a basic WordPress tutorial to help you become comfortable with your admin section.
 If these instructions seem relatively easy to follow, you will likely be successful with your WordPress website.
-It will also help to go into your admin section and practice.
-If you have discovered that you are not interested in learning about the admin section, then a WordPress website may not be the right choice for you.
+If you have discovered that you're not interested in learning about the admin section, then a WordPress website may not be the right choice for you.